Help, My 8, 9, 10 Month Old Is Waking Up At All Hours Of The Night

 Take these tips and help understand the way your baby is sleeping and how you can help them survive these sleep regressions.
 Now and eventually if they get another one (let’s cross our fingers and hope not)

 Sometimes when your baby stops sleeping through the night (if they were before) you start to wonder if it’s teething or if they have a fever, tummy ache.

-Once you have ruled out the these issues then you can assume that they are going through a growth milestone and they are indeed in a sleep regression period.
+Once you have ruled out these issues then you can assume that they are going through a growth milestone and they are indeed in a sleep regression period.

 2. Keep Your Routine (or adjust it)

-If you have been following a routine to help baby get to sleep that involves good sleep habits you are on the right path and should continue to keep doing your routine even through the sleep regression.
+If you have been following a routine to help baby get to sleep that involves good sleep habits you are on the right path and should continue to keep doing your routine even though the sleep regression.